THE BIG M…

 “No, it can’t be!”

 It all started when I was in my early 40s.
 Life was as calm as it can be when you have two young children, lead a busy life and have very little time for yourself.
-I had weird things going on: memory loss, hair falling out, strange skin (like teenage skin), no libido and various other things.
+I had weird things going on: memory loss, brain fog, hair falling out, strange skin (like teenage skin), no libido, raging mood swings (much more than normal) and various other things.

-Everyone told me I was stressed and needed to change my life.
+Everyone told me I was stressed and needed to make changes in my life.
 The thing is though, I wasn’t at all stressed.
 Not more than usual.

 I Googled my various symptoms (as you do) and the results were the same: menopause.
 To say that I was in shock was an understatement.

 So, I went to the GP and got blood tests done.
 I had some minor abnormal hormone levels and when I mentioned the menopause, my GP said there might well be something to that and she referred me to the UCLH menopause clinic.
 I then had another set of blood tests done about a month later and those tests came back within the range of normal.
 I have since learned that diagnosing menopause with blood tests is not accurate and you should go by symptoms instead.
 Luckily my GP is excellent and thought it would be helpful to have bloods done to check for a variety of things.
 However, sadly numerous women are told to have blood tests done, they come back within the range of normal and get told they are either depressed, stressed or that all they are experiencing is in their head.